Carmen Goldthwaite

 Writer’s Circles

-TUESDAY night, 7 pm meets in person at my West Fort Worth home and also Zoom when folks can’t attend in person, Sept 2 or 9 TBD, 2025
+TUESDAY, 7 pm meets in person at my West Fort Worth home and Zoom, only when weather interferes.

-THURSDAY, starting Aug 28, 2025 It’s an all Zoom meeting that starts 7 pm
+THURSDAY, an all Zoom meeting beginning at 7 pm.

 AUTHOR